Skip to content

 • As per a study by the National Survey on Drug Use and Health, around 43.5 million Americans reported using marijuana in 2018, indicating a potential risk for those considering carrying it while traveling.

-• According to the Bureau of Transportation Statistics, about 17.7 million passenger trips occurred via intercity buses like Greyhound in 2019, demonstrating how common bus travel is in the U.S., and hence the possibility of such queries.
+• According to the Bureau of Transportation Statistics, about 17.7 million passenger trips occurred via intercity buses like Greyhound in 2019, demonstrating how common bus travel is in the U.S. and, hence, the possibility of such queries.

-• A research report from Colorado State University – Pueblo indicated that marijuana odor is one of the top two probable causes for vehicle/baggage searches by law enforcement officials during routine traffic stops, suggesting heightened risks for carrying marijuana on public transport like Greyhound buses.
+• A research report from Colorado State University-Pueblo indicated that marijuana odor is one of the top two probable causes for vehicle/baggage searches by law enforcement officials during routine traffic stops, suggesting heightened risks for carrying marijuana on public transport like Greyhound buses.

 Weed Transport Limits